MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmmore-url-list-filter format.md

 The filter selected for a URL is the most specific match found after processing the following filter selection rules:

 1. Filters with the longest **host** match are selected first.
-2. From the selected filters, any filter with a non-matching scheme or port is discarded.
+2. From the selected filters, any filter with a scheme or port that doesn't match is discarded.
 3. From the remaining filters, the filter with the longest matching **path** is selected.
 4. From the remaining filters, the filter with the longest set of query tokens is selected.
 At this step, the allowlist filter takes precedence over the blocklist filter if both filters have the same **path** length and number of **query** tokens.
 5. If there's no valid filter remaining, then the left-most subdomain is removed from **host** and the selection process starts over at step 1.
 The special asterisk ("*") **host** is the last searched and it matches all hosts.